 No CEC approval is needed for a Recipient, Subrecipient, or any lower-tiered level of Sub-Subrecipient to move funds within each of the following Budget Categories listed in the Exhibit B: Direct Labor, Fringe Benefits, Travel, Equipment, Materials and Miscellaneous, Subrecipients, and Indirect Costs.
 (However, please note that per section 4.B. below, any new M&M, Equipment, Subrecipient or Vendor not listed in the budget does need to be approved prior to reimbursement.)
+However, funds allocated to incentives cannot be moved or reallocated without an amendment to the Agreement.
 If the Recipient wants to move funds between Budget Categories or submits an invoice that if paid would exceed a Budget Category, the Recipient has at least the following choices:

 - 1. Request an amendment from the CEC.
 The CEC will not pay the invoice if and until an amendment is approved, except possibly for the final invoice per section 4.A.3 below.
-In its sole discretion, the CEC might pay the portion of the invoice that does not involve the amount that goes beyond the Budget Category. - Retract the invoice and resubmit a corrected one that keeps within Budget Categories.
+In its sole discretion, the CEC might pay the portion of the invoice that does not involve the amount that goes beyond the Budget Category. - 2.
+Retract the invoice and resubmit a corrected one that keeps within Budget Categories.
 The Recipient can treat the amount paid beyond the Budget Category as match funds if the expenditure meets all of the applicable Agreement requirements for match funds. - 3.
 If there is a Budget Category overage on the final invoice, the Recipient can discuss with the CAM if the invoice can be approved without needing the amendment in section 4.A.1 above.
 The CAM will require a written justification for the budget category overage to determine if the invoice can be approved.